Graham-Phillips/tiny-gpgpu/README.md

 A small npm workspace for browser WebGPU compute.

 @tiny-gpgpu/compute - generic low level layer.
 Wraps WEbGPU setup, buffer creation, typed GPU vectors, readback, WGSL compute pipeline creation, dispatch and workgroup helpers.
 Stays close to native WebGPU: users provide WGSL and explicit bindings.
-Future may provide a simple DSL and interpreter.
+Future may provide a simple DSL and interpreter, though don't want to reproduce taichi.js - the intention here is a small and light library that does just enough.

 @tiny-gpgpu/network-anomaly - ought to be in a separate repo, here for convenience for now.
 The beginnings of a library with the purpose of identifying anomalies in network data.